Solar Superstorms – a storm in a tea cup, or a global risk?

 Paul is the Professor of Radio Science and Systems at the University of Birmingham.
 Until recently he was concurrently the part-time Director of the Poynting Institute at the University of Birmingham and a Senior Fellow at QinetiQ.
 Prior to this Paul served as Chief Scientist and Technical Director of the Communications Division and as the University Partnerships Director of QinetiQ.
-Paul is currently the Editor-in-Chief of the US journal “Radio Science” and a Vice-President of the International Union of Radio Science.
+Paul is currently the Editor-in-Chief of the US journal “Radio Science” and was recently elected President of the International Union of Radio Science.
 He is a fellow of the Royal Academy of Engineering and in January 2014 was awarded an OBE for services to engineering.

 Paul initiated the UK Ministry of Defence (MOD) ionospheric space weather mitigation programme in 1986 and he led and nurtured it for over 25 years.
 This he did both as a civil servant within the MOD and, for ten years, on behalf of the Ministry whilst working both in QinetiQ and latterly also at the University of Birmingham.